A few days ago, I was waiting for a friend at a convenience store in my apartment complex. An elderly man walked in and suddenly said,

 As we headed to the old man’s house, we chatted about various things.
 He told me he was 88 years old, and that he moved into this apartment on January 13, 2017.
 He laughed quietly when I told him that he must have a really good memory because he remembered the exact date.

-When I asked him about his children, he told me that they were living in Bundang, and then he told me that the other day his children came to visit him at lunchtime and ate with him, and they asked him, “Are you okay?” and said, “You seems strange.”
+When I asked about his children, he told me they lived in Bundang.
+Then he said that the other day they had come by around lunchtime, eaten with him, and asked, “Are you okay?” before saying, “You seem strange.”

 We arrived at building 109.
 The old man thanked me and shook my hand over and over again, and I offered to watch him go in, just in case he couldn’t remember what room he was in, but he turned me away, saying it was fine.
 I advised him that next time if he was confused again, he should look for the management office at the entrance of the apartment building and turned to leave.